h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:field:: public static final boolean IGNORES_ERROR
    :outertype: FileInDiskHandler

-   Indicate that the method will continue even if an operation fails for one or more Files
+   Indicates that the method will continue even if an operation fails for one or more Files

 KEEP_FILE
 ^^^^^^^^^